-In this current situation, many of us find ourselves with more free time, and less to do in that time.
+In this current situation, many of us find ourselves using chemsex, drugs or alcohol more, as we have more free time, and less to do in that time.
 For some, this is compounded by being furloughed/made unemployed, which adds further complexity to our time management.

 We know that our usual work routine helps keep us on track during our ‘working week’, and the sudden removal of this routine is exciting for some.
 For others, anything is possible without the constraint of needing to be sober and functioning for work.

 Feelings of boredom/loneliness/economic stress can lead to a time of increased recreational drinking and drug taking.
 For some, this is something controllable, and does not impact their day to day life.
 If you notice your intake change, and it concerns you, what should you do?

 Don’t – smoke, drink or use drugs to deal with your emotions